Vikram Sood

 Vikram Sood is an Indian bureaucrat, former spymaster and the former head of India's foreign intelligence agency, the Research and Analysis Wing (R&AW), and an advisor to the Observer Research Foundation, an independent public policy think tank in New Delhi.
-Sood was an officer of the Indian Postal Service (IPoS) before he joined the intelligence organisation R&AW and later served as its secretary from 2000 to 2003.
+Mr Vikram Sood is the First Secretary (R) to be from the RAS (RAW Allied Services) cadre in its more than four-decade history.
+Mr. Sood was an officer of the Indian Postal Service (IPoS) before he joined the intelligence organisation R&AW and later served as its secretary from 2000 to 2003.
 He retired as a career intelligence officer with 31 years of service on 31 March 2003.

 He was trained under the mentorship of B. Raman and interviewed by R&AW's founding secretary R.N.
 Kao during induction.
 He is the author of the book The Unending Game: A Former R&AW Chief's Insights into Espionage published in 2018, which according to Sood is not a memoir but a beginner's guide to intelligence and espionage.

 Education

 Sood studied at St. Columba's School, Delhi.
 He then completed his B.A.
 (Hons.) and an M.A. in Economics from St. Stephen's College, Delhi.